 Try pesto as a condiment on a grilled chicken sandwich or hamburger.
 Add it to soups that specify fresh cilantro if all the flavors play nice.

-How to make Cilantro Pesto Sauce:
+How to make this Cilantro Pesto recipe:

 Would you like to see more cilantro recipes?